State-dependent recruitment of adhesion molecules enables perfect stabilization in cell-adhesion models: Results

 \subsection{Perfect stabilization under load above $\xi_c$}

-Under load, the bond stretch distributions deviate from a Gaussian and shift in the direction of the applied force, resulting in a non-zero average stretch $\bar{h}$, as depicted in Fig.~\ref{fig:phase-plot}(a).
-Due to linearity, the normalized stretch distributions $n_{b_{(\mathrm{u})}}/{N}_{b_{(\mathrm{u})}}$, which can be solved numerically from the mean-field equations (\ref{mean-field-equs}) for a given $\Bar{h}$, are independent of $\xi$ \cite{supplementary}.
+Under load, the bond stretch distributions deviate from a Gaussian and shift in the direction of the applied force, resulting in a non-zero average stretch $\bar{h}$, as depicted in Fig.~\ref{fig:phase-plot}\textsf{A}.
+Due to linearity, the normalized stretch distributions $n_{b_{(\mathrm{u})}}/{N}_{b_{(\mathrm{u})}}$, which can be solved numerically from the mean-field equations (Eq.~\ref{mean-field-equs}) for a given $\Bar{h}$, are independent of $\xi$ (Supplementary Information and Fig.~S1).
 Consequently, the four $\Bar{h}$-dependent effective rates $\bar{\beta}^-(\Bar{h}),\bar{\beta}_\mathrm{u}^-(\Bar{h}),\bar{\delta}_b^+(\Bar{h})$ and $\bar{\delta}_b^-(\Bar{h})$ are also independent of $\xi$.
-These effective rates encapsulate the information of the shifting distributions governed by Eq.~(\ref{mean-field-equs}), see Fig.~\ref{fig:phase-plot}(b).
+These effective rates encapsulate the information of the shifting distributions governed by Eq.~\ref{mean-field-equs}, see Fig.~\ref{fig:phase-plot}\textsf{B}.
 The mean number of bound molecules is therewith given by

-Solutions of Eq.~(\ref{NB-non-equ}) are in excellent agreement with simulation results, as shown in Fig.~\ref{fig:sim-full}(a).
+Solutions of Eq.~\ref{NB-non-equ} are in excellent agreement with simulation results, as shown in Fig.~\ref{fig:sim-full}\textsf{A}.